 If you’re interested in trying oil pulling, you can get a bottle of organic coconut oil and swish a spoonful after brushing your teeth.

-Nutiva Organic Cold-Pressed Virgin Coconut Oil, 54 Fl Oz USDA Organic, Non-GMO, Fair Trade, Whole 30 Approved, Vegan, Keto, Fresh Flavor and Aroma for Cooking & Healthy Skin and Hair
+Nutiva Organic Cold-Pressed Virgin Coconut Oil, 54 Fl Oz (1 Pack) USDA Organic, Non-GMO, Whole 30 Approved, Vegan, Keto, Fresh Flavor & Aroma for Cooking & Healthy Skin & Hair

 Alternatively, if you’re looking for something a bit more reliable with similar benefits, you can try this water-based mouthwash by TheraBreath.
 Not only will it kill the harmful bacteria in your mouth, but it will also protect you against gum disease, plaque, and tartar.
 Plus, it features castor and peppermint oils, so it’s like combining mouthwash and oil pulling.